A Start-Up Program for Under-Represented Women Exploring Entrepreneurship

 Are you a woman in a rural region or marginalized socioeconomic community currently considering launching your own business and wanting to do it right?

-- Applicants will be notified of next steps during June 2022
+- Applicants will be notified of next steps end of June 2022

 - 1-year NAWBO memberships are awarded after participants complete the first two learning modules